AlaskaAirlines/auro/.github/ISSUE_TEMPLATE/develop-design-story.md

 ---
-name: User Story
+name: Development Story
-about: Crate a new user story for a unit of work
+about: Crate a new user story to address the development process
-title: ''
+title: 'auro-[name]; develop [feature]'
-labels: 'Status: Proposal'
+labels: 'Status: Backlogged'
-assignees: blackfalcon
 ---

 # User story